mattischrome/console-blog/content/posts/the-philosopher-and-the-wolf/index.md

 - Non Fiction
 - Eleven
 title: Mark Rowlands, The Philosopher And The Wolf
-heroImage: ../../assets/images/defaultHero.jpg
-description: "I saw that a friend had \u2018liked\u2019 this book on Facebook and\
-  \ reading about it on [amazon](http://www."
 ---
 I saw that a friend had ‘liked’ this book on Facebook and reading about it on [amazon](http://www.amazon.co.uk/Philosopher-Wolf-Lessons-Death-Happiness/dp/1847081029/), I was curious enough to give it a go.
 It is the autobiography of the philosopher [Mark Rowlands](http://rowlands.philospot.com/), specifically the experiences and lessons learned from raising a wolf, Brenin, from cub to maturity and beyond.